franekaczmarek/home_budget/README.md

 # home_budget
-A tool created in Excel that helps you with analysis of you household budget
+A tool created in Excel that helps you with analysis of your household budget